 Linda has enjoyed working at UVU since 2002, but began her business career many years ago as an Income Tax Officer for Her Majesty’s Inspector of Taxes in her home city of Liverpool, England.
 After more than a decade working as a civil servant for the British Government she came to Utah in 1981.
 She originally tried banking then moved on to experience live theatre at Hale Center Theater as the Box Office Manager and then Deseret Star Playhouse as the General Manager and Associate Producer.

 Once arriving in this academic setting, and realizing her British qualifications and credentials did not transfer across the Atlantic, Linda began to take classes during the evenings and weekends.
-She graduated with an Associate Degree in Behavioral Science from UVSC in 2007, has completed her Bachelor Degree in Behavioral Science with an emphasis in Psychology from UVU 2010, and is working on her masters at BYU.
+She graduated with an Associate Degree in Behavioral Science from UVSC in 2007, a Bachelor Degree in Behavioral Science with an emphasis in Psychology from UVU in 2010, and a Master of Public Administration from BYU in 2014.

 Paula has worked for the University for eight years helping with curriculum, academic class scheduling, accreditation, and assisting the dean’s office of the School of the Arts.
 She is currently the Administrative Assistant to our school's Dean Dayley.

 Paula loves to read, garden, and knit.
 She is married to Russell (her hubby of 42 years), has four children, and eight grandchildren.

 Traci has an MFA in Directing and Production Management from BYU, and a BA in English and Theatre Education, also from BYU.
 After a very successful career in Hollywood (working for both Miramax and Disney and over 140 films and TV shows) she is currently the Events Manager for the School of the Arts.
 Traci is responsible for scheduling and facilitating events, performances, and productions in support of curricula and other approved functions of the school and its departments.
 Primary attention is focused toward coordinating with campus and off-campus offices and organizations, audience interest and satisfaction, student and faculty needs, and mutually beneficial community engagement.